 This globally-influenced menu has a laser-sharp breakfast focus.
-Only nine entrees and nine sides are served.
+Only nine entries and nine sides are served.
 While some menu items are always there, others rotate seasonally.
 For instance, summer’s black-cherry semifreddo with dark chocolate turns to fall’s apple semifreddo with dulce de leche.

 Although Clementine Café is in a basement, the environment feels bright and airy, with potted plants on the window ledges and a retro-industrial vibe.

 A Brussels-style waffle, crispy on the outside, yet cake-like within, came covered with blueberry sauce.
 Then, the middle had a spoonful of lemon-infused whipped cream and a sprinkling of lemon zest.
-A shallow well held a handful of fresh blueberries.
+A shallow well held handful of fresh blueberries.
 Finally, for added crunch, they sprinkled it with frosted pecans.

 The house-made maple-glazed bacon cut from pork belly is a beautiful combination of salty and sweet.

 - They don’t take reservations here; so, call ahead and ask about the wait time.
 You may have to decide to go another day.

 - They close at 3:00 p.m. on weekdays and 4:00 p.m. on weekends.
 The rush usually ends around 1:30 p.m.